 A sponsor sets up the mutual funds as per the guidelines of the Indian Trust Act, 1882, for Public Trust.
 They are responsible for listing with the SEBI, having provisions for resource management and ensuring the functioning of the fund takes place as per the SEBI guidelines.

 The Trustee or Trust is established through a trust deed that is implemented by the sponsors of the funds and is accountable to all the investors of the mutual fund.
-The trustee company is regulated by the Indian Companies Act 1956, while the firm and the board members are overseen by the Indian Trust Act, 1882.
-The Investment management of the trust is done through an Asset Management Company which is to be listed as per the regulations of Companies Act of 1956.
+The trustee company is regulated by the Indian Companies Act 1956, while the firm and the board members are overseen by the Indian Trust Act 1882.
+The investment management of the trust is done through an Asset Management Company, which is to be listed as per the regulations of Companies Act of 1956.

 3. Role of SEBI in Mutual Fund Regulations

 Mutual funds are very distinct in terms of their investment strategy and asset allocation activities.
 This requires bringing about uniformity in the functioning of the mutual funds that may be similar in schemes.
-This will assist the investors in taking investment decisions more clearly.
+This will assist the investors in making investment decisions more clearly.

 a.
 Equity Schemes